 - A good time manager

-Problem Solving Ability: Solving customer problems is probably a huge part of the job that you want to hire an AWS expert to do.
-But, how do you identify a good problem solver?
+Solving customer problems is probably a considerable part of the job that you want to hire an AWS expert to do.
+But, how do you identify a good problem, solver?
 After all, it’s not a skill learned while earning an AWS certification.
-You can learn what to look for, and find advice online for identifying problem-solving skills.
+You can learn what to look for and find advice online for identifying problem-solving skills.
 Perhaps you can even present a problem during the interview process, albeit keeping it theoretical rather than technical.
 You don’t want to ask an interviewee to code while you’re sitting there looking over his or her shoulder.
 But you could present a problem (maybe one based on previous experience with a customer), and ask how they might approach it.
-Ideally, they will ask insightful questions to learn more before even starting to answer.
-And speaking of asking questions.
+Ideally, they will ask insightful questions to learn more before even starting to answer, and speaking of asking questions.

-These soft skills can’t be learned through an AWS certification program nor does a certification mean a job candidate has these soft skills.
-But, to hire for long-term success, you definitely want to look beyond the technical qualifications to consider these other qualities too.
+These soft skills can’t be learned through an AWS certification program, nor does certification mean a job candidate has these soft skills.
+But, to hire for long-term success, you want to look beyond the technical qualifications to consider these other qualities too.

 Keep Your Eye on the Goal: The Best Candidate for Your Business

 Although organizations are busy trying to recruit and hire professionals with AWS skills and knowledge, and it can seem like you’re competing for candidates, as a result, remember that your ultimate goal is to hire the best AWS Solutions Architect for your business.
 If you hire someone who looks good on paper but lacks the interpersonal and softer skills described above(or even the hands-on experience you need), you run the risk of having to start this recruiting and hiring process all over again because that person was a bad fit.
 Take the time to hire right, and get the best person for the job and your business.